francisco-camargo/toy-db-with-docker/README.md

 # Purpose

-This project is used to learn how to create a database and containerize it from scratch.
-Specifically, it uses a MySQL database using Docker.
+This project is used to learn how to create a database from scratch and containerize it from scratch.
+Specifically, it uses a MySQL database and Docker.
 It includes a `docker-compose.yml` file to define the services and an `init.sql` file to initialize the database schema.
+By using `volumes`, the database will persist even if the container is stopped or deleted.

 # Project Structure